haraldkoch/jenkins-slave/README.md

  Then configure the Jenkins Slave launcher with Launch method "Launch slave agents via SSH", and configure in your hostname, the external port number, and the jenkins user credentials.

+## Building

+ `make` will build a new copy of the docker image with the current version tag; `make push` will upload the current image to the Docker Hub.

+ `make release` will bump the 'patch' version number (e.g. 1.0.1 becomes 1.0.2).

+ This project is currently built automatically using travis-ci also.